 To finalize the purchase of your vehicle, you will need to register your car with the provincial government where you reside.
 Check out this post for links to Provincial Ministries of Transportation.
 You will need your drivers’ licence, insurance, and bill of sale to complete this process.
 Again, if you are buying from a dealership, they will take care of the registration process for you.

-These tips and information are important things to consider if you are thinking of buying a new car in Canada.
+These tips and information are important things to consider if you are thinking of buying a car in Canada.
 A new car is a large investment and these tips can help you to make a wise financial decision.

 For more information about your financial first steps in Canada, visit our banking in Canada resource page.
 Get the essential information you need to manage your finances in Canada!